CSIPlab/GMLR/README.md

 4. scipy 2.2.3 (Installing anaconda will automatically install it.)
 5. numpy 1.15.1 (Installing anaconda will automatically install it.)

 The code is written for gpu enabled devices.
 You need to have nvidia driver installed to run it.
-(To install nvidia driver in Ubuntu OS: "sudo apt-get install nvidia-384" or "sudo apt-get install nvidia-current")
+(To install nvidia driver in Ubuntu OS, you may run: "sudo apt-get install nvidia-384" or "sudo apt-get install nvidia-current")

 # Citation
 If we use this code in your research, please cite this paper: